AVEVA/CONNECT-data-services-developer-docs/content/api-reference/software-management/softwaremgmt-edge-system.md

 <br/>Tenant identifier.<br/><br/>`string namespaceId`
 <br/>Namespace identifier.<br/><br/>
 `[optional] integer skip`
 <br/>Parameter representing the zero-based offset of the first Edge System to retrieve.
 If unspecified, a default value of 0 is used.
-Value must be greater than 0.<br/><br/>`[optional] integer count`
+Value must be greater than or equal to 0.<br/><br/>`[optional] integer count`
 <br/>Parameter representing the maximum number of objects to retrieve.
 If unspecified, a default value of 100 is used.
 Value cannot be less than 1 or greater than 1000.<br/><br/>`[optional] string orderBy`
 <br/>Query parameter to specify sort order.
 Valid sort order properties are EdgeSystemId, DeviceName, Name, Type, Tags, Status, StatusDescription, LastContactedTime, and SoftwareVersion.
 If unspecified, a default value of 'name asc' is used.<br/><br/>`[optional] string query`
 <br/>Query parameter to specify filter.
 Valid filter properties are EdgeSystemId, DeviceName, Name, Type, Tags, Status, StatusDescription, LastContactedTime, and SoftwareVersion.<br/><br/>